biliqiqi/baklab-setup/README.md

 Before running the setup tool, prepare the following:

+- **Domain Name**: A valid domain name that points to your server (required for HTTPS access and SSL certificate configuration).
-- **SSL Certificate**: TLS certificate and private key files for HTTPS.
-Recommended to use the same certificate as your production application (e.g., Let's Encrypt certificate).
+- **SSL Certificate**: TLS certificate and private key files that match your domain for HTTPS.
 - **SMTP Service**: Email server credentials for sending notifications and user registration emails.
 - **Optional Services**: External PostgreSQL database, Redis server, OAuth applications (Google/GitHub), GeoIP database file for analytics.